anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

       }' \
   "https://cloudfunctions.googleapis.com/v1/projects/<project-id>/locations/<region>/functions/<function-name>?updateMask=entryPoint,runtime,serviceAccountEmail,sourceArchiveUrl"
 ```
-Here's the oneliner which can run in `cmd` without any errors.
+Here's the one liner which can run in `cmd` without any errors.

 Update a single Parameter (In this case: serviceAccountEmail):
 ```shell